 Dan Cornell, Principal

-Dan holds a Bachelor of Science degree with Honors in Computer Science, and graduated Magna Cum Laude from Trinity University.
+He holds a Bachelor of Science degree with Honors in Computer Science from Trinity University where he graduated Magna Cum Laude.